 The History and Evolution of Wine Tasting

-It is almost impossible to discuss the history of winemaking and overall wine culture around the world without mentioning wine tasting — which explains why there is so much buzz around the history and evolution of wine tasting.
+It is almost impossible to discuss the history of winemaking and overall wine culture without mentioning wine tasting.
 Wine tasting is a sensory evaluation of wine quality either at the winery or at a wine-tasting organized event.

 For immature wine lovers, wine tasting is all about pouring wine into a glass, swirling, sniffing, and sipping (or savoring as it is popularly called).
 While for a real wine lover, the globally practiced “ the 4s of wine tasting“ is a great technique to rank distinct blends of wine flavors.